gambitph/Titan-Framework/README.md

 ## Are You Using Colossus WP Options Framework in Your Project?

 Let us know so we can showcase it in the site!
-Send us a tweet at [@wp_colossus](http://twitter.com/colossus)
+Send us a tweet at [@wp_colossus](http://twitter.com/colossus) <-- Coming Soon!

 ## Contributing, Pull Requests Are Very Welcome